Self Attention with Temporal Prior: Can We Learn More from Arrow of Time?: Discussion

-From our original hypothesis, we have proposed SAT-Transformer verifying that it significantly outperforms other best performing models up to date in multiple prediction task across various medical data sets.
-In this section, we examine further the learned attention matrices and kernels of SAT-Transformer in the perspective of the original hypothesis.
+From our original hypothesis, we have proposed the SAT-Transformer, verifying that it significantly outperforms other best-performing models up to date in multiple prediction tasks across various medical data sets.
+In this section, we further examine the learned attention matrices and kernels of SAT-Transformer from the perspective of the original hypothesis.

-We first examine the learned attention matrices of SAT-Transformer and compare them against the attention matrices of the vanilla Transformer.
-To show the effect across every elements of the model, we present the attention matrices for all three layers for two different heads.
+We first examine the learned attention matrices of the SAT-Transformer and compare them against the attention matrices of the vanilla Transformer.
+To show the effect across every element of the model, we present the attention matrices for all three layers for two different heads.
 As shown in Figure \ref{figure:3}, many attention matrices in SAT-Transformer reveal higher \textit{interrelation} between closer time stamps.
 In addition, the effects of periodic kernels are observed in some attention matrices.
-In contrast, in the exact same matrices in vanilla transformer, such behaviors are unobserved showing rather similar attention maps across multiple heads and layers.
-From these observations, we conclude that with assistance of the temporal kernels, the model was able to learn a more relevant attention scheme for given medical data sets and task of interest.
-In addition, with the previous experiment shown in Figure \ref{figure:1} and attention matrices shown in \ref{figure:3}, we demonstrate supporting evidences for our original hypotheses.
+In contrast, in the exact same matrices in the vanilla transformer, such behaviors are unobserved, showing rather similar attention maps across multiple heads and layers.
+From these observations, we conclude that with the assistance of the temporal kernels, the model was able to learn a more relevant attention scheme for given medical data sets and tasks of interest.
+In addition, with the previous experiment shown in Figure \ref{figure:1} and attention matrices shown in \ref{figure:3}, we demonstrate supporting pieces of evidence for our original hypotheses.

-In Figure \ref{figure:4} we show the shape learned kernels without the effect of the attention for multiple heads in all three layers.
+In Figure \ref{figure:4}, we show the shape of learned kernels without the effect of the attention for multiple heads in all three layers.
 Here, we observed that diverse kernels are learned for different attention heads.
-In many cases, the effect of exponential and periodic kernels coexist but one of the kernels are dropped in some cases.
-Kernels in some heads are tuned to have almost no effect by obtaining values that are mostly close to $1$ when necessary.
+In many cases, the effect of exponential and periodic kernels coexist, but one of the kernels is dropped in some cases.
+Kernels in some heads are tuned to have almost no impact by obtaining values that are mostly close to $1$ when necessary.